• Art magazine

 • Epoch: approx. 1960s - today

-• Key regions: Created from the cities of the United States, especially New York City and Philadelphia, today spread worldwide
+• Key regions: Originating in the metropolises of the United States, especially New York City and Philadelphia, now spread worldwide.

 • Key terms : graffiti, subway art, guerrilla art, urban art, street art, public art, urban art, large -format wall paintings, mural art, wall art, spray art, tape art

-• Important artists: Keith Haring, Jean Michel Basquiat, Cornbread, Banksy , Shepard Fairey, Lady Pink, Blu, Taki 183, Tracy 168
+• Key artists: Keith Haring, Jean Michel Basquiat, Cornbread, Banksy , Shepard Fairey, Lady Pink, Blu, TAKI 183, Tracy 168, Dondi White, Phase 2, Futura 2000, Lee Quinones, Zephyr

 • Main features : created in public spaces, with a strong political or social message